AlessioGr/payload-plugin-lexical/README.md

 A plugin for [Payload CMS](https://github.com/payloadcms/payload) whichs adds a [lexical](https://lexical.dev/)-based richtext editor.
 Lexical is a lot nicer to use than Slate & more modern - it's also maintained by Meta.

 > **Note**
 > Lexical will power the next richtext editor, which will be added directly to the Payload 2.0 core and replace the existing Slate-based editor.
-When it's released, I'll build a converter from this lexical plugin => payload core > lexical.
+When it's released, I'll build a converter from this lexical plugin => payload core, so you're able to seamlessly migrate over.
+This should also be able to automatically migrate any custom features/extensions you have built for this plugin, though I cannot make any guarantees.

 This plugin already comes packed with a ton of features which the original editor doesn't have (from tables & markdown to stuff like speech-to-tech) - all customizable.
 It's also a lot easier to extend this editor and add new stuff to it!